kkga/ter/docs/index.md

 - [usage](usage.md) on how to get started
 - or feel free to just roam around

+**Note**: This is PRE-ALPHA software.
+It will not damage your files, but some aspects of site generation might change in future.

-Ter is open source.
+Ter is open source, written in [TypeScript](https://www.typescriptlang.org/) and [Deno](https://deno.land).
+Deno is fun.
 Contribute or submit issues:
 [github.com/kkga/ter](https://github.com/kkga/ter)